Navigation auf uzh.ch

 After the extreme circumstances encountered in 2022 and 2023, no relief is in sight for Swiss glaciers.
 Despite exceptionally large volumes of snow during the winter, a combination of temperatures in July and August that at times reached record levels and dust from the Sahara resulted in a loss of 2.5% of the glacier volume.

-Digital platforms offer short-term jobs and the promise of independent and self-determined work.
-But what many digital day labourers need most is regular employment.
+Digital platforms arrange jobs at short notice and promise people the chance to work independently at their own pace.
+But what many of these digital gig workers really need are steady employment conditions.
 Karin Schwiter and her team are researching work in the gig economy.

 • Getting around more freely in Zurich